 How much does customs clearance cost?

-Customs clearance fees depend on a number of factors, including:
+Customs clearance fees depend on several factors, including:

 - The type of products and their declared value and a description of the goods